lurer/Webpackproject/README.md

 ### package.json
 Webpack is accessed through package.json script entries.
 * clean: It deletes the **dist** folder.
-* build: Runs webpack in "non-production" mode, after running clean first
-* build:prod: Same as 'build', but also sets "production" variable and uses the -p flag to make react production ready.
+* build: Sets "production" variable and uses the -p flag to make react production ready.
-* serve: Runs the Webpack dev server
+* serve: Runs the Webpack dev server. runs 'clean' task first, so that dev files do not conflict with previously generated production files.

 ### .babelrc
 Configuration for Babel.
 It enables es2015 preset and uses the "transform-decorators-legacy" plugin to allow decorators.